Bratislava Airport: Terminals

 The airport has one terminal serving arrivals and departures, completed in July 2012 and replacing the original Terminal A, built in 1970 and demolished in January 2011.
 Terminal B, built in 1994 and designated to serve the non-Schengen arrivals and departures and Terminal C, built in 2006, are both currently out of service.

 The current terminal includes 29 check-in desks located on the ground floor of the departures terminal, one of them designated for oversized baggage.
 In the non-public zones of the waiting area targeted at departing passengers, there are 13 gates, 8 in the Schengen and 5 in the non-Schengen area.

 The airport is also home to the General Aviation Terminal (GAT), where passengers on private, business and VIP flights are handled, as well as passengers of emergency flights and crew.

 Other facilities

 A new control tower was added in the 1990s.
 The parking lot near the terminal has 970 parking spots and is used for short- and long-term parking.
 The current capacity of the airport is over 5 million passengers per year.
 The offices of the Slovak Civil Aviation Authority are on the airport property.

 Runways

 The current runways enable the landing of virtually all types of aircraft used in the world today (except for Airbus A380, Boeing 747-8 or another aircraft of similar size).
 The airport features two perpendicular runways (04/22 and 13/31), both of which underwent a complete reconstruction in the 1980s.
-Runway 13/31 is equipped for the ICAO category IIIA approach and landing, while 04/22 is category I.
+Runway 13/31 is equipped for the ICAO category IIIA approach and landing, while 04/22 is category I. Runway 04/22 is 2900 m long and 60 m wide.
+Runway 13/31 is 3190 m long and 45 m wide.